Destination comparison

 🇲🇽 Mexico City

-Pick Mexico City if you want big-city energy and food with temples, history and festivals — it scores highest Jan–Aug and Oct–Dec and peaks in February (96).
+Pick Mexico City if you want warm, easy tropical weather — it leads in Jan–Aug and Oct–Dec and peaks in February (96).

 Mexico City full guide →